Bradford

-Bradford is a city in West Yorkshire, England.
+Bradford is a city (Note: The area that is the subject of this article does not have legal city status of itself, but is widely regarded as a city since it is the main and nominate settlement in the City of Bradford local government area) in West Yorkshire, England.
 It became a municipal borough in 1847, received a city charter in 1897 and, since the 1974 reform, the city status has belonged to the larger City of Bradford metropolitan borough.
-According to the 2021 census, the city itself had a population of 352,317, making it the second-largest subdivision of the West Yorkshire Built-up Area after Leeds, which is approximately 9 km) to the east.
+In the 2021 census, the city itself had a population of 352,317, making it the second-largest subdivision of the West Yorkshire Built-up Area after Leeds, which is approximately 9 mi to the east.
 The wider metropolitan borough had a population of 546,976 at the same census, making it one of the most populous districts in England.

-Historically part of the West Riding of Yorkshire, the city grew in the 19th century as an international centre of textile manufacture, particularly wool.
-It was a boomtown of the Industrial Revolution, and amongst the earliest industrialised settlements, rapidly becoming the "wool capital of the world"; this in turn gave rise to the nicknames "Woolopolis" and "Wool City".
+Historically part of the West Riding of Yorkshire, Bradford grew in the 19th century as an international centre of textile manufacture, particularly wool.
+It was a boomtown of the Industrial Revolution, and amongst the earliest industrialised settlements, rapidly becoming the "wool capital of the world".
+This gave rise to the nicknames "Woolopolis" and "Wool City".
 Lying in the eastern foothills of the Pennines, the area's access to supplies of coal, iron ore and soft water facilitated the growth of a manufacturing base, which, as textile manufacture grew, led to an explosion in population and was a stimulus to civic investment.
-There is a large amount of listed Victorian architecture in the city including the grand Italianate city hall.
+There is a large amount of listed Victorian architecture in Bradford including the grand Italianate city hall.

-From the mid-20th century, deindustrialisation caused the city's textile sector and industrial base to decline and, since then, it has faced similar economic and social challenges to the rest of post-industrial Northern England, including poverty, unemployment and social unrest.
+From the mid-20th century, deindustrialisation caused Bradford's textile sector and industrial base to decline and, since then, it has faced similar economic and social challenges to the rest of post-industrial Northern England, including poverty, unemployment and social unrest.
 It is the third-largest economy within the Yorkshire and the Humber region at around £10 billion, which is mostly provided by financial and manufacturing industries.
-It is also a tourist destination, the first UNESCO City of Film and it has the National Science and Media Museum, a city park, the Alhambra theatre and Cartwright Hall.
-The city is the UK City of Culture for 2025, having won the designation on 31 May 2022.
+It is also a tourist destination, and the first UNESCO City of Film.
+Attractions include the National Science and Media Museum, a city park, the Alhambra theatre and Cartwright Hall.
+Bradford was the UK City of Culture for 2025, having won the designation in May 2022.